top of page

 Color Phase +2 steps

-For cameras with green tendencies —> you need to Lower the Kelvin, push the color filter towards Magenta by 0.25 or 0.5 stops, and maybe slightly increase or decrease the color phase to shift all the color to your liking.
+For cameras with yellow-green tendencies —> you need to Lower the Kelvin, push the color filter towards Magenta by 0.25 or 0.5 stops, and maybe slightly increase or decrease the color phase to shift all the color to your liking.

 Example